noahlago/UFund/docs/DesignDoc.md

 * Each of our classes is only responsible for a specific task.
 For example our LoginContoller is only responsible for managing Login related requests while our FundingBasketController is only responsible for Funding Basket tasks instead of combining these two responsibilities into one giant Controller class.

+## Principle 3: Information Expert

+* Classes in our system handle the tasks only for which they posses the required information.
+This is most apparent in our three controller classes.
+For example the Login controller handles all login requests because it is the only controller that has access to a Login object and therefore is the only controller with the information required to perform login operations

 ## Static Code Analysis/Future Design Improvements